ashvtosh/Django-Project/README.md

   * Inventory Tracking: Keep track of your bakery item inventory.
 You can view the current stock levels and receive notifications when items run low.
   * User Management: Manage user accounts and permissions.
 You can create new user accounts, assign roles, and restrict access to certain areas of the application.
   * Settings: Configure various settings for the Django Bakery application, such as email notifications, payment gateway integration, and more.
-Feel free to explore the Django Administration Portal and utilize its features to manage your bakery web application efficiently.
+Feel free to explore the Django Administration Portal and utilize its features to manage your project web application efficiently.

 ## License
 Django Project is released under the MIT License.
 Feel free to use, modify, and distribute the application according to the terms of the license.